 Before Camp FI, I spent a couple of fine days in and around the Twin Cities.
 Much of my time on foot, wandering around somewhat aimlessly, taking in the surroundings.

 Day 1: Minneapolis

-My destination for the first was the Minneapolis Institute of Art, but I wanted to experience the city, so I parked near the Stone Arch Bridge about 3 miles away:
+My first destination was the Minneapolis Institute of Art, but I wanted to experience the city, so I parked near the Stone Arch Bridge about 3 miles away.

 Trains!
 Scooters!!
 Bikes!!!
 Oh My!!!!

 Right away, I noticed all of the good options for getting around:

 To support the scooters and bikes, there are non-motorized vehicle lanes everywhere.
 I like a city that supports transportation options.

 I like the feel of the Twin Cities.
 There are big buildings and modern architecture:

 And cool, funky bits too: